High school boys ice hockey in Minnesota: Upper Midwest High School Elite League Hockey

+CCM High Performance

+Spring High Performance (HP) Programs

+The CCM High Performance Spring programs provide players the opportunity to advance to national tournaments/camps which are used by USA Hockey to identify the top performers in each age group for possible opportunities to represent the U.S.A. at advanced levels of national and international hockey competition.

+Fall Tier I Leagues

+The CCM High Performance Tier I and Prospects Leagues offer players with a fall development league, featuring an emphasis on local training and a minimum of 15 games against the top competition in Minnesota and across the country.
+Teams also have the opportunity to compete for a chance to represent Minnesota at USA Hockey's Tier I and Tier II National Championships.

 Minnesota Junior Gold High School League

 Several Minnesota high schools field Junior Gold teams in addition to or as an alternative to high school Junior Varsity.
 There are currently 61 Junior Gold A and B teams throughout Minnesota.
 The league is governed by Minnesota Hockey and is affiliated with USA Hockey.
 Minnesota Junior Gold teams are eligible for the Chipotle-USA Hockey National Championships.

 Many Junior Gold players have made their high school team after playing a season or two of Junior Gold, and some Junior Gold players have gone onto play after high school in junior leagues such as the NAHL.

-Independent Prep, USA 18U Tier 1 & USA 18U AAA

-Minnesota's independent high school ice hockey teams include Shattuck-St. Mary's (MN) Prep and NorthStar Christian Academy Knights Prep (MN) and the state's AAA teams include Shattuck-St. Mary's (MN) 18U AAA team.

-Development Programs

-Minnesota has development programs available for high school players looking for an elevated level of competition against top talent from across the state.